 1. Emmanuel Egbo

-Emmanuel Egbo is a 15-year-old boy killed by a police officer in Enugu on 25 September 2008.
+Emmanuel Egbo was a 15-year-old boy killed by a police officer in Enugu on 25 September 2008.
 He was playing with his fellow children and was unarmed.

 2. Godgift Ferguson Ekerete